paulalesius/agentic-selinux/README.md

 Provides a confined SELinux domain for AI agents.

-By default, the agent has **broad read and inspection access** (including via sudo) while **all modifications are blocked**.
+By default, the agent has **broad read and inspection access** (including via sudo) while **all modifications will be blocked**.
 Specific capabilities can be enabled through booleans when required.

 ## Booleans